nasa/cumulus-api/content/auth.md

 ## Token

 Returns a bearer token using oAuth with [Earthdata Login](https://urs.earthdata.nasa.gov) service.
+The token will be returned as a [JWT (JSON Web Token)](https://jwt.io/introduction/).

 ```endpoint
 GET /v1/token